daspn/private-actions-checkout/README.md

 npm run build
 ```

-This will update the `dist/index.js` file.
+This will update the `dist/index.js` and `dist/cleanup/index.js` files.